kippisone/docblock/README.md

 ========

 A powerfull docblock parser for comment blocks.
 DocBlock isn't tethered to any language.
-It parses only docblocks and returns the result as a JSON object.
+It simply parses docblocks and returns the result as a JSON object.